software-mansion-labs/elixir-janus-transport-ws/README.md

 # Elixir Janus Transport WS
-This package implements transport behaviour from `Janus.Transport` module in [ Elixir Janus package ](https://github.com/software-mansion-labs/elixir-janus).
+This package implements transport behaviour of `Janus.Transport` module from [ Elixir Janus package ](https://github.com/software-mansion-labs/elixir-janus).
 Transport is implemented via websockets.

-**WARNING**
+## Disclaimer

-This package is experimental and is not released to hex.
+This package is experimental and is not yet released to hex.

 ## Adapters
 Package has been designed to easily change and update websocket's client providers when needed.